ayuadhe/b2b-rfm-segmentation/README.md

 **Recommended Actions:**

-- Purchase reminders based on intervals between previous transactions
+- Purchase reminders based on historical buying intervals
-- Special offers for second and third orders to establish buying habits
+- Offer incentives for second and third purchases to establish repeat behavior
-- Segmented campaigns based on most frequently purchased product categories
+- Run targeted campaigns based on frequently purchased product categories

 <br>

-### **5. At Risk →**  *Urgent Reactivation*
+### **5. At Risk →**  *Reactivation Priority*

 **Insight:** With an average revenue of ~$334K per client, losing even one At Risk client carries significant impact.
 The intervention window is narrow.

 **Recommended Actions:**

-- Direct and personal outreach to understand root cause of declining activity
+- Conduct direct outreach to identify drivers of reduced activity
-- Time-limited win-back offers based on individual purchase history
+- Deploy time-limited win-back offers tailored to past purchase behavior
-- Brief survey to identify behavior shift
+- Use short surveys or interviews to identify behavioral changes

 <br>

 ### **6. Low Value →**  *Cost Efficiency & Monitor Growth Signals*

-**Insight:** Low Value clients collectively contribute $2.13M — not negligible, but insufficient to justify high-touch engagement.
-The approach must be cost-efficient.
+**Insight:** Low Value clients collectively contribute $2.13M in revenue.
+While not negligible, their low individual value does not justify high-touch engagement, requiring a cost-efficient and scalable approach.

 **Recommended Actions:**

 - Automated campaigns promoting entry-level and best-selling products
-- Controlled promotional spending, prioritizing high-margin products
+- Optimize promotional spend by focusing on high-margin products
 - Behavioral monitoring to detect clients showing growth signals

 <br>